sandstorm/boxen-sshuserconfig/README.md

 Note that old files and directories in .ssh/config.d are purged.

-We use this module with Boxen.

 Installation
 ---------
-To use this module in Boxen,
-	you have to include it to boxen.
+To use this module you have to include it to Boxen.
-Add the following line to the file 'Puppetfile'.
+To do so add the following line to the file 'Puppetfile'.
 ```puppet
 github "sshuserconfig", "0.1.0", :repo => "sandstorm/boxen-sshuserconfig"
 ```